smnookin/smnookin.github.io/_posts/2015-10-05-rocket-team-comes-back-from-test-accident-to-win-competition.md

 The propulsion team ignited the aerospike engine, which began to spray a flammable mixture of exhaust gas (burnt propellant) and unburnt propellant into the ventillation shaft.
 Approximately ten seconds later, they heard a huge bang from above and saw the blast chamber fill with flame.
 The propellant and exhaust mixture had been ignited in the ventillation shaft by a spark from the fan motor.

 Rocket Team members immediately shut off the engine, called the MIT fire department, and performed an accident safety checklist to vent the blast chamber of any potentially flammable or hazardous chemicals.
 Later that day, they were contacted by the Aero/Astro department facilities manager, Anthony Zolenik, who was investigating the accident.
-It was the beginning of a very tense period of time between the Aero/Astro department and Rocket Team, which called all aspects of the team's safety practices and the department's support of the team into question.
+It was the beginning of a very tense period of time between the Aero/Astro department and Rocket Team, which called the team's safety practices and the department's support of the team into question.

 Most of the tension between Rocket Team and the Aero/Astro department arose from a miscommunication about who the team was supposed to notify prior to conducting tests.
+Rocket Team was under the impression they only needed to notify the GTL technician in charge of the blast chamber about each test, but members of the GTL and Aero/Astro department felt that more oversight was needed.

 Before the testing incident, Rocket Team was performing propulsion tests “almost daily.
 We were trying to speed up engine development… we were given a lot of autonomy over testing.
 [Our faculty advisor, Professor Lozano] knew we were continuously doing stuff, but apparently that wasn't clear to the rest of the GTL staff,” said Webb.

 "We were doing a rocket engine test.
 There was a small explosion.
-That's to be expected when you're dong a rocket engine test, that's why we're doing this in a blast chamber," said propulsion team lead Matt Vernacchia.
-He added that the GTL technician in charge of the blast chamber, Jimmy Letendre, was aware of the test, and that both Letendre and Lozano, "didn't seem too upset."
+That's to be expected when you're dong a rocket engine test, that's why we're doing this in a blast chamber," said propulsion team lead Matt Vernacchia of the department's reaction to the incident.

-After the accident, the Aero/Astro deparment leadership required that Rocket Team to write a comprehensive safety plan and have it approved by Engineering Health and Safety (EHS).
-The new safety plan requires a test plan to be created and approved prior to each propulsion test.
+Aero/Astro deparment leadership required Rocket Team write a comprehensive safety plan and have it approved by Engineering Health and Safety (EHS).
+The new safety plan mandates a test plan to be created and approved prior to each propulsion test.
 “It’s a lot of stuff we were already doing, but formally written down," said Webb.

 Safety procedures are still "an ongoing conversation right now," according to current Rocket Team president, Eric Riehl.
 "The department freaked out a bit when that incident happened...
 I don't think we've come yet to a point where we're both clear on what the safety protocol should be for our team," he said.